kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/development/common.md

     KUBECONFIG=capc-cluster.kubeconfig kubectl apply -f https://projectcalico.docs.tigera.io/manifests/calico.yaml
     ```

-7. Verify the K8s cluster is fully up
+7. Verify the K8s cluster is fully up.
+(It may take a minute for the nodes status to all reach *ready* state.)
    1. Run `KUBECONFIG=capc-cluster.kubeconfig kubectl get nodes`, and observe the following output
    ```
    NAME                               STATUS   ROLES                  AGE     VERSION